Thai Case Shines The Light on International Surrogacy26 Feb 2018

 What About The UK?

-Unlike the Ukraine, the surrogate mother will be the legal mother of the child until the Court makes a parental order.
+Unlike the Ukraine, the surrogate mother will be the child’s legal mother until the Court makes a parental order.
 This applies whether or not the child was born in the UK or abroad and there is no automatic recognition of any foreign orders or birth certificates naming the intended parents are the parents.
-The surrogate’s spouse may also be the child’s father under UK law.
-Following the birth of the baby, parenthood is transferred to the couple via a parental order which is made by the Court.
+Under UK law, the surrogate’s spouse may also be the child’s father.
+Following the birth of the baby, parenthood is transferred to the couple via a parental order which the Court makes.
 The Court will direct that a Parental Court Reporter prepare a report for the Court.
 He or she is a trained social worker and will investigate whether the legal requirements for the order are met.
 They will consider the child’s welfare and make a recommendation to the Court.
 The child’s welfare throughout his or her lifetime must now be the court’s paramount consideration.
 The Court cannot make a parental order without the consent of the surrogate and her spouse, if they are the second legal parent.

 Intended parents who are considering surrogacy abroad should seek advice about nationality and passports prior to entering into a surrogacy arrangement and they should be aware that it can take several weeks if not months, to process applications for nationality and passports for children born through surrogacy overseas.